a brief history

 Before taking his vows in the ordination ceremony, a new monk is instructed to “Live on alms food, to dress in burial shrouds, to live at the base of a tree, to take medicines pickled in fermented urine”, and these “Four Dependencies” together with four prohibitions (on harming, sexual relations, taking what is not given, and boasting of spiritual attainments), are sometimes cited as the most concise summary of the essence of what being a monk actually is.
 However, many these days seem to regard them as quaint historical irrelevancies.

 Stories tell of the Buddha also accepting new robes, and staying in buildings when these were offered, so these do not have to be taken as absolute commandments to self-denial, but rather to greet both abundance and scarcity with equanimity.
-To be undemanding and self-reliant, to use what is at hand, to re-use and recycle unencumbered by pride or squeamishness, to be satisfied with whatever is given, to be close to nature and to treasure solitude and simplicity.
+To be undemanding and self-reliant, to use what is at hand, to re-use and recycle – uninhibited by pride or squeamishness – to be satisfied with whatever is given, to be close to nature and to treasure solitude and simplicity.
 These values underpinned the founding of Thamkrabok.

-Every year in April, the entire community leaves the monastery, wandering and carrying their bowl, a portable shelter, and any other belongings they think they need, for anywhere between two weeks and two months, in order to maintain the connection to nature, to remind the monks and nuns of their Forest Tradition roots, and to remind them that every possession is (quite literally) a burden.
+Every year in April, the entire community leaves the monastery, wandering and carrying their bowl, a portable umbrella-like shelter, and any other belongings they think they need, for anywhere between two weeks and two months.
+This is in order to maintain a connection to nature, to remind the monks and nuns of their Forest Tradition roots, and to remind them that every possession is (quite literally) a burden.

 Thamkrabok’s drug and alcohol addiction treatment centre, known as “The Hay” has existed since the early 1960s, although it would be hard to say precisely when it came into existence, owing to the unusual and unplanned circumstances which brought it into being.